Sleep Apnea Treatment Q & A

 Oral appliance therapy is a proven method that could work very well for you!
 It is a nonsurgical, non-pharmacological option that is approved by the American Academy of Sleep Medicine.
 With this form of oral therapy, patients will get relief from any facial pain or issues with their jaw that could be affecting their sleep.
 Patients often experience immediate relief, and within the first week, they experience a reduction of symptoms of 50%.
 Within just 3 months, patients are 90% symptom-free!
 We provide this treatment here at Koala® Center For Sleep & TMJ Disorders.

 Once you have a good understanding of how severe your sleep apnea is and what the treatment options are, you can choose the method of treatment that’s Top for you and your needs.
 We will help you with this decision here at our clinic.

 There they are: the 5 questions to ask your sleep apnea doctor.
 We hope you find them useful when you go in for help with your sleep problem.
-If you’d like to come to Koala® Center for Sleep and TMJ Disorders, we would be more than happy to speak with you.
-We have clinic locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+If you’d like to come to Koala® Center For Sleep & TMJ Disorders, we would be more than happy to speak with you.
+We have clinic locations in Illinois, Indiana, Missouri, Texas, and Wisconsin.
 Please see our Appointments page for our locations and contact information, and to book a consultation with us.